hdmi/ProceduralWallpapers/README.md

 - Logs library for debugging
 - Crear diálogo al guardar
-- Escribir email al tutor TFM
-- Random pictures name
+- Random pictures folder name
 - Control onResume, onPause, onStop
 - Circle Wallpapers
 - When exporting, generate the same image in a bigger resolution
 - App drawer (main, preferences)
 - Preferences activity
-- Palette picking through palette activity generates the same wallpaper but switching colors
+- Palette click does not generate a new wallpaper with the color (after choosing color move to wallpaper view fragment)
 - Fix beginning and ending of lines in Lines Wallpapers
+- Refactor and implement MVP
+- Gallery crashes when there is no saved/liked wallpapers
+- Relevant window titles in each fragment
+- Colored toasts
+- Priorize recdnt palettes in the palettes display fragment
+- Share button in the toolbar (momentary location)

 # DONE
 - Create github repository for the TFM